Guides/How to Build a Notification Center/How to Build a Notification Center

 });

-Multi-channel orchestration is where things get interesting and where Courier's architecture really shows its advantage.
-Instead of writing separate code to send an email, trigger a push notification, update the inbox, send an SMS, and post to Slack, you make one API call that targets all five channels:
+Multi-channel orchestration is where things get interesting.
+Instead of writing separate code for each channel, you make one API call that targets all of them:

 Copied!